 Veterans’ Week and Remembrance Day honour those who sacrificed their lives for the cause of freedom.

-In Alberta, students engage in opportunities to demonstrate some of the qualities, attributes and values of an engaged thinker and ethical citizen with an entrepreneurial spirit, as described in the 2013 Ministerial Order on Student Learning.
 Learning about our national history and Canada’s role in significant world events is an important and valued part of social studies in Alberta.
-In high school social studies courses, students may examine the contributions of Canada’s military as part of their consideration of globalization, the pursuit of nationalism and internationalism and the roles and responsibilities of citizens in times of conflict.
-The K-12 Social Studies Program of Studies (français) also provides opportunities for students in all grades to examine current affairs, such as this year’s 70th anniversary of D-Day and the 100th anniversary of the outbreak of the First World War.
+In high school social studies courses, students may examine the contributions of Canada’s military as part of their consideration of globalization, the pursuit of nationalism, and internationalism and the roles and responsibilities of citizens in times of conflict.
+The K–12 Social Studies Program of Studies (français) also provides opportunities for students in all grades to examine current affairs, such as this year’s 70th anniversary of the end of the Second World War.

 The online resources on this page are intended to help teachers, students and families learn about, honour and remember all those who served Canada in times of war, military conflict and peace.
 When available, the French version of the resource is provided and noted as (français).